fzero/html3000/README.md

 ## The Principles

-At its core, HTML3000 is about leaning into semantics and writing HTML that describes _what_ an element is, not just _how_ it looks.
+At its core, HTML3000 is about leaning into semantics and writing HTML that describes _what_ an element is, not just _how it looks_.
 The key principles are:

 - **Use custom HTML tags extensively.** No `<div>` or `<span>`.
 If you feel you need these tags, take a step back and figure out what you actually mean.